 Board of Directors

-• Ensure that our Board of Directors represents a diversity of perspectives from the industry.
+• Ensure that our Board of Directors represents a diversity of identities and perspectives from the industry.

 • Ensure the Board of Directors is aware of how the Academy’s actions can contribute to or inhibit positive change in the Canadian media sector.